Why a Building Inspection is a Must for Property Buyers

 For example, when is a 3-bedroom house actually a 2-bedroom house?
 It happens more often than you think, and without a proper inspection, you might not find out until it’s too late.

 One first-time home buyer learned this the hard way.
 After getting advice from so-called "experts" on Dr. Google and Dr. Facebook, he made an offer on what he thought was his dream home.
-Trusting the faceless "experts" on social media and believing the sales agent—two mistakes no property buyer should ever make—he nearly overpaid by over $100,000.
+Good price, large land, and decently presented property.
+What more could he have asked for?
+Trusting the faceless "experts" on social media property groups, and believing the sales agent—two mistakes no property buyers should ever make—he nearly overpaid by over $100,000.

 Luckily, we crossed paths just in time.
-Our builder-trained buyer's advocate took one look at the property and immediately saw something was wrong.
-We stepped in, took over the purchase process, and helped him walk away from the contract without penalties.
+Our builder-trained buyer's advocate took one look at the property and immediately noticed something was wrong.
+His offer was accepted, but we stepped in, took over the purchase process in time to help him walk away from the contract without penalties.

 What Can a Building Inspection Uncover?

-What Should You Do After Getting the Report?
+What Should You Do After Getting the Building and Pest Inspection Report?

 How Much does a Building Inspection Cost?

 A formal building inspection takes about 2 hours and need not be expensive.
-Depending on location, type and size of the house, and obviously, other competitors in the area, a formal building inspection can cost between $500 to $700.
-In the bigger scheme of things, it is approximately 1% and it is a small price to pay, for your biggest investment in life.
+Depending on location, type and size of the house, and obviously, other competitors in the area, a formal building inspection can cost between $500 to $800.
+In the bigger scheme of things, it is less than 1% of the price of the property, and it is a small price to pay, for your biggest investment in life.

 Building inspectors usually does not include a pest inspection, which looks for pest infestations and pest damages, such as termites, boring insects, etc. Most building inspectors offer this as an additional cost option, of approximately $300.